This Is How Many Ethereum Are Left To Acquire

 Interestingly, an additional 532,426 ETH tokens are considered lost from a 2014 pre-sale.
 At this stage, ETH was worth less than 50 cents – but nearly 7% of all tokens claimed in this sale sit inside private keys that haven’t been touched in nearly a decade.
 While it cannot be confirmed whether these funds are lost or not, chances are a good portion of them are inaccessible.

-How Are New Ethers Created?
+Understanding How New Ethers Is Created

-Ethereum was originally developed as a proof-of-work blockchain, much like Litecoin, Bitcoin and Dogecoin.
+Ethereum was originally developed as a proof-of-work blockchain, much like Litecoin, Bitcoin, and Dogecoin.
 To create new Ether tokens, people would have to validate transactions on a high-powered PC by solving a puzzle.
 Every time a “puzzle” is solved, the successful miner would create a new block (transaction) in the chain and receive a reward for doing so.
 However, this method of issuing Ether had several issues:

 • It wasn’t scalable enough to support the massive ecosystem growth between 2017-2022.